Monta Bell: Biography

 Like his mentor Charles Chaplin, Bell championed the superiority of silent cinema as an art form and a method of conveying a story.

-Bell was married for six years to actress Betty Lawford, cousin of actor Peter Lawford.
 Monta directed 20 films from 1924 to 1945.
 In addition, he produced 20 films and wrote 9 screenplays.

+Personal life and death

+Monta Bell and Lucille Marie Bell were married in Annapolis, Maryland, on May 3, 1910.
+She sued for divorce in December 1931.
+They had a daughter.
+He married actress Betty Lawford in New York City on December 23, 1931.
+They were divorced in 1937 in Mexico.

 He died on February 4, 1958, at the Motion Picture Country House and Hospital, one day before his 67th birthday.
 He is interred in Section 8 Garden of Legends in the Hollywood Forever Cemetery, Hollywood, California.